Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Without a credit score or a sufficient credit record, it can be extremely difficult to navigate modern society.
 Credit scores indicate a consumer’s credit risk and therefore serve as the basis for most lending decisions, along with income.
 It can be difficult or even impossible to obtain credit without one.

 Credit scores may also be used by landlords to evaluate prospective tenants, by insurance providers to determine rates, and by utility companies when assessing deposits.
-Employers may pull prospective employees’ credit reports in order to make hiring decisions.
+Employers may pull prospective employees’ credit reports (not scores) in order to make hiring decisions.

 Therefore, consumers who are credit invisible or credit unscorable may face serious challenges in obtaining credit, housing, insurance, utilities, and employment.